Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

 Although none of the observations below is used in the proof of our main results, we feel that they indicate strongly the future development of the subject towards quantum polylogarithms.

-\paragraph{Cluster Poisson structure of the space $ {\mathcal{M}_{0,n+3}}$ and relations ${\bf Q}_n$.} The moduli space $ {\mathcal{M}_{0,n}}$ has a {\it cluster Poisson} structure invariant under the cyclic shift $(x_1, ..., x_n)\lra (x_2, ..., x_n, x_1)$ \cite{FG2}.
+\paragraph{1.
+Cluster Poisson structure of the space $ {\mathcal{M}_{0,n+3}}$ and relations ${\bf Q}_n$.} The moduli space $ {\mathcal{M}_{0,n}}$ has a {\it cluster Poisson} structure invariant under the cyclic shift $(x_1, \ldots, x_n)\lra (x_2, \ldots, x_n, x_1)$ \cite{FG03a}.
 It comes with a finite collection of cluster Poisson coordinate systems, parametrized by triangulations of the oriented convex polygon ${\rm P_n}$.
-Namely, let us label the vertices of the polygon by the points $(x_1, ..., x_n)$ cyclically, following the polygon orientation.
-Then any diagonal $E = (i,k)$ in a rectangle $(i, j, k, l)$ of a triangulation gives rise to a cluster Poisson coordinate, given by the {\it negative} of the cross-ratio (\ref{CR1}):

-The Poisson structure on the space $ {\mathcal{M}_{0,n}}$ is described as follows.
-Given a triangulation $T$ of the polygon, the Poisson bracket between the functions $X_E$ and $X_F$ assigned to internal edges $E$ and $F$ of the triangulation $T$ is given by the following formula, where $\varepsilon_{EF}$ was defined in (\ref{EPS}):
+Namely, let us label the vertices of the polygon by the points $(x_1, \ldots, x_n)$ cyclically, following the polygon orientation.
+Then any diagonal $E = (i,k)$ in a rectangle $(i, j, k, l)$ of a triangulation gives rise to a cluster Poisson coordinate, given by the {\it negative} of the cross-ratio (\ref{CR1}): \be X_E:=-[x_{i}, x_{j}, x_{k}, x_{l}]. \ee The Poisson structure on the space $ {\mathcal{M}_{0,n}}$ is described as follows.
+Given a triangulation ${\cal T}$ of the polygon, the Poisson bracket between the functions $X_E$ and $X_F$ assigned to internal edges $E$ and $F$ of the triangulation ${\cal T}$ is given by the following formula, where $\varepsilon_{EF}$ was defined in (\ref{EPS}):

 The space $ {\mathcal{M}_{0,2n+1}}$ is symplectic.
 The center of the Poisson algebra of functions on $ {\mathcal{M}_{0,2n}}$ is generated by the {\it Casimir element}, encompassing both the cross-ratio (\ref{CR1}) and the function (\ref{CR0}):